 It is a commonly held-belief in the study of psychology that humans respond most effectively to incentives.
 XPRIZE have raised a $15 million prize purse, to split among the teams that create the most intuitive, effective and applicable solution, for further development.
 This approach to finding solutions to the worlds biggest problems is slowly becoming much more popular and it’s capability for providing innovative solutions is so effective because it feeds directly from base human needs.

 To support the campaign XPRIZE have taken advantage of digital methodologies for affecting change by creating an Indiegogo crowd funding campaign where anyone can contribute.
-The aim of the crowd funding campaign is to raise the money to bring this technology to real kids in real villages, “to test and improve the [technology and] to build a global community committed to eradicating illiteracy and create a world more peaceful and more prosperous”.
+The aim of the crowd funding campaign is to raise the money to bring this technology to real kids in real villages, “to test and improve the to build a global community committed to eradicating illiteracy and create a world more peaceful and more prosperous”.

 The Indiegogo campaign is hoping to create an environment that enables teams to be successfully “backed by a global community of advocates, designers and teachers and be to able to test this revolutionary educational technology with as many kids as possible to ensure it has maximum impact.”